-I’m working on my food photography skills (I hope they are getting better!) and this little gem above was what I saw when I casually put my camera down, walked away to grab something else for the shot and came back.
+I’m working on my food photography skills (I hope they are getting better!) and this little gem below was what I saw when I casually put my camera down, walked away to grab something else for the shot and came back.
 I swear the best photos happen by total accident…. that or my camera has a thing for chocolate chip cookies, but then again, don’t we all? 😉

 Oatmeal Chocolate Chip Spelt Cookies

 - 3/4 cup organic all purpose, unbleached spelt flour also known as white spelt flour

 - 1 1/2 cups rolled oats or spelt flakes

 - 1/2 cup light brown sugar packed

 - 1/2 cup unsalted butter at room temperature